 What are the Best Foods to Eat for Vitiligo?

-A nutrient-rich, balanced diet plays an important role in Managing Vitiligo.
+A nutrient-rich, balanced diet plays an important role in managing vitiligo.
 While no single food can cure this skin condition, certain foods can support melanin production, reduce oxidative stress, and improve the skin and immune health.

 -